JdejesusIsaac/eigenHook/README.md

 ###  DelegateToHook 🦄

 The delegateToHook project is a smart contract designed to integrate Uniswap v4 hooks with EigenLayer, facilitating the automatic deposit of stETH into a  EigenLayer strategy and delegating staked assets to operators within the EigenLayer ecosystem.

-This contract aims to streamline the process of managing stETH (lst) assets by automating key operations post-swap.
+The delegateHook aims to streamline the process of managing stETH (lst) assets by automating key operations post-swap.